 China has a good public transport system.
 You will need a valid ID (e.g. passport) to buy a train ticket and may need to show it again before boarding.

 Weather: Weather conditions vary across China.
 The rainy season occurs between April and October.
 Typhoons can occur in the South and East coasts between May and November.
 Please monitor the local weather report before travelling to any part of China.
 Some provinces such as Sichuan and Yunnan are prone to earthquakes as they lie within the active seismic zone.

-In case of air pollution, those susceptible to respiratory problems can consider bringing along masks for travel.
+In case of air pollution, those susceptible to respiratory problems can consider taking necessary precautions.
 The Ministry of Environmental Protection of the People's Republic of China (www.mep.gov.cn) provides a daily update on the Air Quality Index for major cities in China.

 All foreigners should abide by local laws.
 The penalties for drug offences are severe.

 In accordance with the Chinese Exit-Entry Administration Law, all foreigners are required to register with the Public Security Bureau (PSB) within 24 hours of arrival.
 If you are staying at a hotel, the hotel staff will normally register you with the PSB as part of their check-in process.
 Otherwise, you will have to register yourself at the nearest police station.